 This module will explore, in the broadest sense, politics in film and television: how film and television can be understood politically (i.e. how they say particular things about the societies they represent); how they have represented and, in some cases, commented upon specific political events and changes in the US, UK and further afield; how certain films and film movements have been produced in order to act as agents of political change and activism; how film and television have addressed questions of identity politics, particularly race and sexuality; how film and television have represented the democratic process itself.
 We will be looking at different genres, modes and styles to examine how we can understand the interaction of film, television and politics.

-Topics that will be covered in this module include: Marxist film theory; political genres of filmmaking (e.g. thriller, satire, documentary); Third Cinema; European art cinema; American independent cinema; representations of democracy and the political process in the US, UK and Denmark; identity politics in film and television; film and television directors/creators/producers including Ken Loach, Alan Pakula, Aaron Sorkin, Jean-Luc Godard, Bernardo Bertolucci, Jafar Panahi, Debra Granik, Kelly Reichardt, Armando Iannucci, Joshua Oppenheimer, Michael Moore, Leni Riefenstahl, John Grierson, Jonathan Lynn
+Topics that will be covered in this module include: Marxist film theory; political genres of filmmaking (e.g. thriller, satire, documentary); Third Cinema; European art cinema; American independent cinema; representations of democracy and the political process in the US, UK and Denmark; identity politics in film and television (race, class, sexuality); film and television directors/producers/writers including Ken Loach, Alan Pakula, Aaron Sorkin, Jean-Luc Godard, Bernardo Bertolucci, Jafar Panahi, Debra Granik, Kelly Reichardt, Armando Iannucci, Joshua Oppenheimer, Michael Moore, Leni Riefenstahl, John Grierson, Jonathan Lynn.

 - Generally accurate but with omissions and errors.